ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 Mikhail Popov great post on for those folks starting out - https://mpopov.com/blog/advice-for-grads-entering-industry-datasci.

-People to follow in R (active tweeters): Hadley, David, Jenny, Mara, Maelle,
+Some great people to follow on twitter include Hadley Wickham (@hadleywickham), Jesse Maegan (@kierisi), David Robinson (@drob), Jenny Bryan (@jennybryan), Mara Averick (@dataandme), and Maelle Salmon (@ma_salmon).

 can use newsletters to keep up datacamp and rweekly and o'reilly media.

-live tweet talks

 Potential stories:
+- I'm an introvert.
+This generally surprises people.
+Introversion doesn't equal shyness, but rather about getting your [energy from being alone](https://shazzbaa.deviantart.com/art/Hi-I-am-an-Introvert-391255742
-- I'm an introvert, surprises people. introvert != shy but still not natural. really helps to think about promoting my work, not myself, and about helping people.
+) rather than socializing.
+But this is all still not natural to me.
+What really has helped is to think about it as promoting my work, not myself, and about helping other people.

 - twitter, also started out with few twitter followers. but twitter can first be a learning platform, rather than a self-promotion (learn what people are talking about, what is going on.